Department Website

 - Conduct independent research by combining the methods of anthropology with those used in public health.

-- Recognize key historical milestones in the development and evolution of the field of public health with examples from both the U.S. and international contexts.
+- Recognize key historical milestones in the development and evolution of the field of public health with examples from both the US and international contexts.

 - Describe and assess the biological, social, environmental, and structural determinants of health by applying interdisciplinary approaches and methodologies.